 - People’s Party, allied with Asturias Forum, was originally constituted as the People’s Alliance by reformist veterans of the Franco regime.
 Under Mariano Rajoy, it cut public spending and reformed labor law to avoid the need for a European bailout.
 Rajoy’s refusal to negotiate with a growing Catalan independence movement exacerbated discontent in the region.
 His successor, Pablo Casado, has pulled the party to the right on abortion rights, Catalonia, Gibraltar and immigration.

 - Citizens, allied with the tiny Union, Progress and Democracy and led by Albert Rivera, was founded in Catalonia in 2006 in opposition to the region’s independence movement.
-The party is reluctant to call itself liberal, but it mixes center-right economic policies with progressive social views and an enthusiasm for the EU.
+The party is reluctant to call itself liberal, but it mixes center-right economic policies with progressive social views and support for the EU.

 - Unidos Podemos (“United We Can”) is a merger of the anti-establishment movement Podemos and small far-left parties.
 Its policies include introducing a basic income, withdrawing from international trade deals and abolishing spy agencies.
-It has also campaigned for nationalizing energy industries and withdrawing from NATO.
+It has also campaigned for nationalizing energy companies and withdrawing from NATO.
 Its leaders recently split.
 There is a division between purists led by the party leader, Pablo Iglesias, and pragmatists led by his deputy, Iñigo Errejón.

 - Catalan separatists include the Republican Left, led by the jailed former regional vice president, Oriol Junqueras, and the center-right Together for Catalonia, the successor to the region’s long-governing, but now defunct, Democratic Convergence party.

-- Vox (“Voice”), led by Santiago Abascal, was founded in 2013 but only gained in popularity in the wake of Catalonia’s attempted secession from Spain in 2017.
+- Vox (“Voice”), led by Santiago Abascal, was founded in 2013 but only gained popularity in the wake of Catalonia’s attempted secession from Spain in 2017.
 It proposes to abolish Spain’s system of autonomous communities altogether and argues for the return of Gibraltar.
 It also opposes abortion, feminism, gay marriage and immigration from Muslim countries.

 Support for the People’s Party has fallen steadily since the last election, in 2016.
 The Socialists gained when Sánchez took over as prime minister in June and have been the largest party in the polls since.
 The Citizens, who at some point surpassed the other two parties, are now back in third place.
 Podemos has fallen even deeper.
 Vox is suddenly up since it won 11 percent of the votes in Andalusia in December.
 Presumably its supporters were previously reluctant to tell pollsters they were planning to vote for the far right.